 Can people go outside during the COVID-19 outbreak?

-Is it safe for me/my loved one with CF to go to work or school?
+Is it safe for me/my loved one with CF to go to work?

 This situation has caused a lot of anxiety in me and my family.
 What can I do?